Stargazeroo/GuessWordFront/README.md

 1. Open console.

-2. In console change directory to project's root directory.
+2. In console change directory to project's root .

-3. Go to %javascripts/3P
+3. Go to %javascripts/3P folder.

-4. Enter in console:
+4. Write in console:

 npm install guessword3p

-Package manager will install package whith needed scripts.
+NPM will install package whith needed scripts.

 This module will be modify.